-I ended up discovering through my own experience that the more forceful chiropractic adjustments were actually backfiring, by putting too much stress on the ligaments and destabilizing them, even though they were temporarily helping to fix my alignment.
-Once I switched to the much more gentle Muscle Energy Technique, things got a lot better.
+I ended up discovering through my own experience that the more forceful chiropractic adjustments were actually backfiring, by putting too much stress on the ligaments and destabilizing them.
+Even though the adjustments helped temporarily to fix my alignment, I always seemed to go back out of alignment right away.
+Once I switched to using the much more gentle Muscle Energy Technique for self-adjustments, things got a lot better.

 Now, I know that this experience is actually fairly common for hypermobile patients– we really are supposed to have the most gentle adjustments possible, because our ligaments really don’t respond well to having a strong force applied.
 (Thank you, Muldowney Physical Therapy, for validating this for me!).

 That’s why it’s so important to have the right plan to move forward.